JPMorgan Chase Announces Brian Lamb as Global Head of Diversity, Equity & Inclusion

 “Brian’s deep experience is precisely what we need to help our firm build on our diverse and inclusive culture, and drive it into every corner of our company,” said Gordon Smith, Co-President for JPMorgan Chase and CEO for Consumer & Community Banking.
 “Building a culture where all employees and customers are treated equally and feel welcome is a business imperative, and we’re fortunate to have Brian’s leadership in this critical area.”

-“I’m excited to join JPMorgan Chase and help to further foster a culture where diversity and inclusion are a central and driving force,” said Brian Lamb, Global Head of Diversity & Inclusion, JPMorgan Chase.
+“I’m excited to join JPMorgan Chase and help to further foster a culture where diversity, equity & inclusion are a central and driving force,” said Brian Lamb, Global Head of Diversity, Equity & Inclusion, JPMorgan Chase.
 “A company that is diverse and inclusive can better serve our customers, employees and communities — and that is good for business.”

 “Applying a diversity lens to everything we do is critical to running a successful business,” said Daniel Pinto, Co-President for JPMorgan Chase and CEO, Corporate & Investment Bank.
 “We are more effective when we take a diverse and inclusive approach to our work, and with Brian on board, I believe we’ll be more successful all around.”